International Dentist Education Program (IDEP)

 Admissions Requirements

-The application requirements for the IDEP are a dental degree from a foreign country; official, school-certified copies of transcripts with school seal directly from your dental school; official course-by-course dental school transcript evaluation (ECE) with a minimum GPA of 2.5; INBDE or a National Board Dental Examination Part 1 and Part 2 overall score of pass (within the past 5 years); minimum Test of English as a Foreign Language (TOEFL) examination score of 92 (Internet-based or Home Edition iBT, accepted but NOT the My Best Scores); three letters of evaluation surveys; and completion of personal learning and experience survey about the applicant’s clinical experience, dental-related activities, and professional goals.
+The application requirements for the IDEP are a dental degree from a foreign country; official course-by-course dental school transcript evaluation (ECE) with a minimum cumulative GPA of 2.5; INBDE or a National Board Dental Examination Part 1 and Part 2 overall score of pass; minimum Test of English as a Foreign Language (TOEFL) examination score of 92 (Internet-based or Home Edition iBT, accepted but NOT the My Best Scores); three letters of evaluations; and completion of the ADEA CAAPID application.

 - Information about admission and application requirements is detailed on the School of Dentistry website.